LeWunderbar/WOL-Manager/readme.md

 Automode is a feature that automatically checks the status of your servers at regular intervals.
 If a server is found to be offline, WOL-Manager will attempt to wake it up using the Wake-On-LAN protocol.
 You can enable or disable this feature for each server individually, providing you with flexibility in managing your server environment.

+### Shutdown Option

+By selecting this option, the user can install a script on the target server to enable shutdown control and monitoring.
+Please be aware that the script uses unsecured HTTP, and API tokens are stored in plain text.
+Proceed with caution as this may pose security risks.

 ## How to Access the Web GUI

 To access the WOL-Manager web GUI, follow these steps: